eldipa/xoz/docs/RFC:-Specification-of-Segment,-Extent-and-Block-Size.md

 If the current extent is the first in the segment, `prev.blk_nr` and `prev.len` should be assumed to be zero.

+With `near = 1` it cannot be represented a segment with two suballocated extents that share the same block.
+In this case the second extent must be encoded with `near = 0`.

 ### Rationale - `near` bit

 With 26 bits long, `blk_nr` requires at least 4 bytes.